ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 If you enjoyed the style of this post, check out [Typical Year Forecasting of Electricity Prices ](https://adgefficiency.com/typical-year-forecasting-electricity-prices/), which shows how to create a low variance forecasts and estimates of energy project performance.

-You can find supporting materials for this work at [adgefficiency/space-between-money-and-the-planet](https://github.com/ADGEfficiency/space-between-money-and-the-planet).
+Supporting materials for this work are in [adgefficiency/space-between-money-and-the-planet](https://github.com/ADGEfficiency/space-between-money-and-the-planet).

 ```
 @article{green2023spacebetween,